Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Cross-lingual Transfer Baselines

 For completeness, we provide cross-lingual transfer baselines on \dataname{}.
-For cross-lingual transfer baselines, we re-split the English dataset into train and test set (274/150 data point each), and evaluate on the test set for other languages (i.e. zero-shot).
+For cross-lingual transfer baselines, we re-split the English dataset into the train and test set (274/150 data points each) and evaluate on the original test set for other languages (i.e., same as zero-shot).
 We randomly sampled 20 data points from the training set as validation.
-We formulate the task as binary classification and experimented with XLM-R-Base (125m)/XLM-R-Large (355m)/XLM-R-XL (3.5B) and mT0-Base (580m)/mT0-Large (1.2B)/mT0-XL (3.7B).
+We formulate the task as binary classification and experimented with XLM-R-Base (125M)/XLM-R-Large (355M)/XLM-R-XL (3.5B) and mT0-Base (580M)/mT0-Large (1.2B)/mT0-XL (3.7B).

 The data input format is: \ex{Context: \{context\} Choices: A: \{answer 1\} B: \{answer 2\}}.